uthpalaherath/uthpalaherath.github.io/_pages/about.md

 ---

 <div class="my-custom-notice">
 Hello!
 I’m Uthpala, a computational physicist passionate about empowering researchers to push the boundaries of discovery through advanced computing.
-With over a decade of experience in research computing, data science, and high-performance computing, I help teams across disciplines turn ambitious ideas into scalable, high-impact research.
+With over a decade of experience in condensed matter physics, research computing, data science, and high-performance computing, I help teams across disciplines turn ambitious ideas into scalable, high-impact research.
 </div>

 ## My journey